maigua23/Simple-py-project1/README.md

-This is a simple Python code to track phonenumbers.
+This is a simple Python code used to track phonenumbers.